 Witness Familiarisation – Experts and witnesses of fact – Litigation Support.

-Band 1 Top Ranked Chambers and Partners Litigation Support 2022.
+Band 1 Top Ranked Chambers and Partners Litigation Support 2022 and 2023.

 Giving evidence at a hearing is stressful and the witness evidence can be vital to the outcome of the case.
 Delegates will learn how to prepare to deal effectively with cross-examination.
 They will consider their role in giving evidence and the do’s and don’ts in giving evidence.
 They will also gain an understanding of the court procedure, process and practice to equip them with the knowledge, skills and confidence to present evidence effectively.
 A mock hearing will be carried out and delegates will participate in the role play and receive constructive and supportive feedback.